heartnetkung/symbolic_fsl/readme.md

 # Symbolic Few-shot Learning Algorithm

 This repo stores the code for our paper named "Solving ARC-AGI with symbolic few-shot learning and tiny-scale ml".
 The key idea is to emulate how LLMs and humans learn few-shot learning using programming and traditional ML paradigm.
 This means that the algorithm can learn from a few examples and flexibly adapt the pre-existing knowledge/skills to solve the task at hand with the added benefit of being symbolic (interpretibility, explainability, robustness, maintainability, etc).
-The highlight of our approach is the newly propoed machine learning model that is robustly trainable from 2-3 samples!
-This extreme sample efficiency is obtained by searching the model space to find the simplest one that perfectly fit the data using Mixed-Integer Linear Programming and greedy matching algorithm.

 The paper can be accessed from `paper/paper.pdf` folder in this repo.